whizline/team_dragonbones/README.md

 ##### For Designers:
 - Kindly star the project
-- Open an issue, drop the link to the issue
+- Open an issue, drop the link to the design (and maybe a screenshot) in the issue
 - Get reviews from other collaborators (if they love it)
 - Move forward with a PR in designs folder
 - Get merged and the design officially becomes the design for the project.